Meet the Scholars

 UC Berkeley, 2016 SCGA President’s Scholar

-Robert joined his brother at Marymount California University where he is pursuing a Bio-Med major and plays for the Men’s Golf Team.
+Robert will be entering his junior year at MCU this fall, where he is pursuing a Bio-Med major and plays for the Men’s Golf Team.
 Robert is interested in becoming a Pharmacist and plans to attend Pharmacy school after he graduates from Marymount.
-He has joined the Vita Society, a club that focuses on the sciences and the professions within the sciences and will be taking summer classes to accelerate his progress.

 Cal State San Bernardino, 2016 Livingston Family Foundation Scholar